davidyko/davidyko/README.md

 - 📫 Email: ko.david.y@gmail.com
 - 👋 LinkedIn: www.linkedin.com/in/davidyko
-- ⚡ Fun fact: I worked in mental health/social work in the past and their focus mindfulness, both as a coping tool and as an optimizing one, is something I would love to integrate into the tech space.
+- ⚡ Fun fact: I worked in mental health/social work in the past and its focus on mindfulness - both as a coping tool and as an optimizing one - is something I would love to integrate into the tech space.

 <!--
 **davidyko/davidyko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.